Strategy Lessons

 What Is OKR?

-What Is An OKR?
+What Is an OKR?

 Components of an OKR

-• Key Results capture/measure what you hope to accomplish in a quantifiable sense
+Key Results capture/measure what you hope to accomplish in a quantifiable sense.

-Benefits of Implementing an OKR System
+Benefits of Implementing an OKR Framwork

-Organizations implement OKR systems to:
+Organizations implement an OKR framework to:

 • Establish a shared vision of desired outcomes